sseaman/skillVC/README.md

     * context - The context that was passed by lambda to your lambda function (index.js)
 * appConfig The configuration that was passed into SkillVC when created.
 Specific objects are always present and listed below.
 You can also use this `map` to pass your own objects into SkillVC at time of creation.
-    * cardManager - The CardManager that is being used by SkillVC.
-This object is used by Intent Handlers to get configured cards
+    * responseManager - The ResponseManager that is being used by SkillVC.
+This object is used by Intent Handlers (or other objects) to get configured responses
     * filterManager - The FilterManager being used by SkillVC to manage filters
     * filterChainExecutor - The FilterChainExecutor that will execute the filter chain that has been registered
     * intentHandlerManager - The IntentHandlerManager being used by SkillVC to manage Intent Handlers